Utility of noiseless linear amplification and attenuation in single-rail discrete-variable quantum communications: Introduction

 \ozlem{In this work, we focus on the SR-DV setting and investigate how distributed entanglement can be used more effectively in the presence of lossy channels for both teleportation and superdense coding.} We formulate the task as an optimisation problem, maximising the output fidelity over a given set of input states in \ozlem{SR-DV} teleportation and searching for a positive operator-valued measure~(POVM, i.e. the most general form of a quantum measurement) that Alice and Bob can implement to enhance performance.
 Our results show that the optimal POVM reduces to noiseless attenuation or amplification, depending on the operating regime of the teleportation protocol.
 For \ozlem{SR-DV} superdense coding, we likewise identify a POVM that enhance the mutual information between Alice and Bob beyond the classical channel capacity.
 We find that this advantage can also be achieved when Alice employs a simple noiseless attenuator or noiseless linear amplifier.
 In both teleportation and superdense coding, the optimisation problems are likely non-convex due to the wide parameter space, so the results reported here should be regarded as one possible solution.
 Nonetheless, it is encouraging that the NA and NLA circuits, being among the simplest POVMs that can be realised experimentally, already offer clear improvements over the baseline schemes.

 Furthermore, our analysis reveals that not all maximally entangled Bell states are equally robust or useful for \ozlem{SR-DV} quantum communication.
 While some can be recovered up to small perturbations from the ideal case, other Bell states fail to reach the same fidelities.
-We formally prove this distinction in this work, showing that the choice of shared Bell state fundamentally affects teleportation performance and achievable fidelity.
+This distinction is known in the general two-qubit local-filtering or quasidistillation setting~\cite{horodecki1999general, verstraete2001local}.
+Here, we formally prove it for the specific lossy single-rail states considered in this work, showing that the choice of shared Bell state fundamentally affects teleportation performance and achievable fidelity.

 This paper is organised as follows.
 In Sec.~\ref{sec:teleportation}, we present the details of the teleportation protocol, describing both the POVM and NLA/NA approaches together with their optimisation cost functions, and compare their performance in terms of the average fidelity achieved.
 In Sec.~\ref{sec:superdense_coding}, we outline the superdense coding protocol implemented with either POVMs or NLA/NA circuits, and assess their performance through the improvement obtained over the classical channel capacity.
 In Sec.~\ref{sec:conclusion}, we summarise our findings and present our conclusions.